masazone/CLionArduinoPlugin/README.md

   * [ ] Display of ascii codes without resorting to hex display in text mode console.
 * [x] add CMake parser and builder to allow extracting and modifying CMake files programmatically, after project creation
+* [x] add option for using customized project templates
 * [ ] Add UI for changing existing CMakeLists.txt configuration
   * [ ] Change board, cpu, programmer, port, etc. All options which were available on project creation and make sense to modify on existing project.